nicolaNovello/nicolaNovello.github.io/_pages/teaching.md

     - Autoencoders and their application in communications
     - Generative adversarial networks (GANs) and their application in communications
     - Mutual information and channel capacity estimation

+**Communication Systems Engineering**

+Topics covered in the course are the following:
+- Basics of the theory of signals
+    - Definition and properties of a signal.
+Signal transformations and elementary operations.
+Most common time-domain signals
+    - Convolution
+    - Frequency representation: Fourier series and Fourier transform
+    - Complex representation: Analytic signal and Hilbert transform
+- Basics of communications
+    - Random processes
+    - Power spectral density
+    - Structure of a communication system
+    - Analog and Digital Modulation
+    - Introduction to Sampling and Reconstruction